sagarbhusal01/Workplace-Automation/README.md

         }
 ```

-As the name have  already revealed it chnage the desktop to left
+As the name have already revealed it chanage the desktop to left

 ```java